mit-rss/path_planning/README.md

 The choice of search domain is very important when implementing search-based algorithms such as A* search.
 Here we present a few possible selections of search domain:

-*Grid Space*: One obvious choice is to use some discretized grid of possible states, similar to what you may have seen in 6.01.
+*Grid Space*: One obvious choice is to use some discretized grid of possible states.
 The upside of this approach is that the state space is reasonably small in 2D, so the search has a good chance of terminating even with a poor heuristic/cost function.
 The downside is that the paths:

 - Do not consider driving feasibility